matezsolt/x-touch_mini_csi/README.md

 1. Install Reaper
 2. Install CSI
 3. Put CSI folder and it's files into the Reaper Resource Path\CSI folder keeping the structure.
+4. Do not forget to disable X-TOUCH MINI In/Out MIDI ports in Reaper > Option > Preferences > MIDI devices
+5. X-Touch Mini needs to be in MC mode (MC MODE LED is lit).
+You can change from normal mode with powering up and holding down MC button, until the LEDs flash.

 Enjoy!